 Want a Credit Card with High Limits & Rewards?

 Understanding the concept of the minimum amount due on a credit card is crucial for maintaining your financial health.
-If you are faced with a financial emergency on a certain month, consider paying at least the minimum amount to avoid attracting penalties.
+If you face a financial emergency in a certain month, consider paying at least the minimum amount to avoid attracting penalties.

 However, it is better to clear the entire remaining amount so as to have no balance to attract the payment of interest charges and other related fees.